Write an Outcome Statement

-Outcomes are concise statements focused on the critical functions, services, and processes that impact customer satisfaction, student success, and support services.
-Outcomes describe what the audience will experience, receive, or understand as a result of the department’s activity, service, or process.
-They may clarify the desired quality or performance of services and functions or describe level of understanding, skills or awareness that will be reached.
+Outcomes are concise statements that focus on the critical functions, services, and processes that influence customer satisfaction, student success, and support services.
+They describe what the audience will experience, receive, or understand as a result of a department’s activity, service, or process.
+Outcomes may clarify the desired quality or performance of services, or the level of understanding, skills, or awareness that will be achieved.

-When writing an outcome statement, consider what you’re going to do in order to accomplish the goal.
-Think about what type of learning needs to happen in order to support the goal.
+When writing an outcome statement, consider the actions your department will take to accomplish the goal.
+Think about the type of learning or engagement that must occur to support the goal and how it can be observed or measured.

 Writing Outcome Statements